jacobogart/queenly/Notes/DTR_Workflow.md

 2: What do we want to achieve as a team?
   - We plan on creating an app that will save the user time and energy!
 By creating a tool that organizes Drag Queen Parties all in one search tool.
+  -We plan on acheiving this by fully utilizing GitHub issues and Slack communication, as well as intentional work-time, both paired and separate.

 3: How will we know that we're successful?):
   - Our definition of succes is: